-It is primarily aimed at bringing great benefits to the major city, both in terms of cutting pollution - by reducing the need to use private cars - and also relying on its own electrical power generation resources rather than imported fuels.
+It was primarily aimed at bringing great benefits to the major city, both in terms of cutting pollution - by reducing the need to use private cars - and also relying on its own electrical power generation resources rather than imported fuels.

 Following more than a decade of studies, a funding agreement was struck in 1999 between the Republic of Turkey and the Japanese Bank for International Cooperation.
 This brought together 35% of the total project funding and allowed the underwater tunnel to be constructed.
-The total project cost was estimated at $4.1bn.
+The total project cost was estimated at $4.5bn.

 There are four main components of the Marmaray Project: the underwater railway tunnel, improvement of the Gebze-Haydarpasa and Sirkeci-Halkali suburban railway lines, electrical and mechanical works, and the procurement of new rolling stock.

-The Marmaray Project requires the construction of a tunnel under the Istanbul Strait.
+The Marmaray Project required the construction of a tunnel under the Istanbul Strait.
 The idea was first mooted in 1860 but the depth of the water negated using traditional seabed, or below, tunnelling methods.

 The immersed tunnel is connected to the shore by tunnels bored using tunnel boring machines (TBMs) to produce separate bores for each running line, with connections at frequent intervals for emergency use.

-The new trains will have a maximum design speed of 105km/h (65.24mph) - the design speed of the railway - and are aimed at meeting an average speed between stations of 45km/h.
+The new trains have a maximum design speed of 105km/h (65.24mph) - the design speed of the railway - and are aimed at meeting an average speed between stations of 45km/h.

 Signalling and communications

-Signalling and communications will form an important part of the new route to meet the demands of safely transporting 75,000 passengers per hour in the future with intensive operations.
+Signalling and communications form an important part of the new route to meet the demands of safely transporting 75,000 passengers per hour in the future with intensive operations.

 Bechtel and Turkey's Enka won a €1.48bn ($1.92bn) contract to upgrade the existing railway line in Gebze and Halkali district and another line passing through the tunnel.
 The joint venture of Invensys Rail and Spanish-based OHL won a €195m ($254.08m) contract to supply signalling and communication solutions for the project.
 Transport Design International (TDI), an interior and exterior design firm, provided rolling stock designs for Hyundai Rotem.

-The Ministry of Railways has a target of 2009 for the first revenue trains to use the tunnel.
 Forecasts estimate that by 2015 1.5 million trips per day will be made on the new route, rising to 1.7 million by 2025.